Localizing multipartite entanglement with local and global measurements: Applications to graph states

 Our upper bound~\eqref{eq:LCE-bound} on $\Lgme$ assumes a value of zero if and only if there exists a nonempty, proper subset of vertices in $B$ that is disconnected from the rest of $G$.
 Thus, the upper bound on $\Lgme$ just confirms the fact that we cannot extract a state over $B$ that shows genuine multipartite entanglement if the initial state is already biseparable with one part contained in $B$.
 Note that this does not automatically mean $\Lgme$ is zero in all cases where $G$ is disconnected, or even when $G-A$ is disconnected.

 To understand the implications of our bounds on $\Lce$, it is useful to consider a few examples.
 Absolutely maximally entangled (AME) states are multipartite states such that all of the reduced states obtained by tracing out at least half of the subsystems are maximally mixed~\cite{Helwig2012}.
-It is known that AME states over five and six qubits may be represented as graph states~\cite{Scott2004}.
+It is known that AME graph states over five and six qubits are unique up to local unitaries~\cite{Scott2004, helwig2013}.
+The only other multi-qubit AME graph states that exist are locally unitarily equivalent to three-qubit GHZ states and two-qubit Bell pairs, respectively, and the methods of extracting GHZ states from linear cluster states and Bell pairs from arbitrary graphs via LC + LPM have been characterized in~\cite{deJong2024, raussendorf2001oneway}.
 In Fig.~\ref{fig:CE-analysis}, we consider the task of transforming a linear cluster state $|L_N\rangle$ over $N \geq 6$ qubits into the pictured 6-qubit AME graph state $|\AME_6\rangle$ via LPM on $A$ together with LC operations.
 We take $s$ to be the set of qubits labeled 1, 2, and 3, none of which are on the boundary of the line graph.
 If this state transformation task is possible, we must have $C(|\AME_6\rangle; s) \leq \Lce(|L_N\rangle; s) \leq C(|L_N\rangle; s)$ by Theorem~\ref{Th:CE-upper-bound}.
 However, the proposed inequality is violated because $C(|\AME_6\rangle; s) = 0.578125$ while $C(|L_N\rangle; s) = 0.5625$.
 Hence, it is not possible to extract a 6-qubit AME graph from a linear cluster state in such a way that the connectivity of $s$ with its neighbors changes as shown in Fig.~\ref{fig:CE-analysis}.
 Similarly, we see that the five-qubit AME state extraction proposed in Fig.~\ref{fig:CE-analysis-2} is impossible by considering values of the concentratable entanglement.

 A significant aspect of these examples comes from the fact that the concentratable entanglement of a graph state only depends on the local connectivity of $s$.
 It follows from a standard computation~\cite{Hein2004} of the subsystem purities for graph states that the concentratable entanglement of graph state $|G\rangle$ is equal to